 Mongolian food is adjusted to the condition of the way of life.
 It can be divided into milk products, meat or meat products, and vegetable or green products.
 Mongolians produced over 3,000 types of food and beverages.
 Let’s take samples.

-Mongolian people ferment clotted milk from cow, ewe and nanny goat and distil milk-vodka.
+Mongolian people ferment clotted milk from cow, ewe, and nanny goat and distilled milk vodka.
 The cheese curds are separated from the whey in a gauze sack.
 The separated cheese curds are called aarts.
-These cheese curds are squeezed in square and sliced into oblong fritters by wire and dried out on the rack.
+These cheese curds are squeezed in squares and sliced into oblong fritters by wire and dried out on the rack.
 These are called süün khuruud (oblong fritters), and they can be kept for a long time.
 These are dainties not only for young people, but also for old people by their taste and nourishment.

 Lamb Meal, Saddle of Mutton